-There are 248 park locations across 46 states and territories represented among the 483 pins in the two collections.
+There are 248 park locations across 46 states and territories represented among the 484 pins in the two collections.
 David visited all these locations in 2015-16 to collect these pins, most of them unavailable for sale on the internet.
 The 20-month project culminated in February 2017.
-In April 2017, Homestead National Monument of America became the first park to host the collections.
-They have appeared at ten parks or park-related locations as of April 2019.
+In April 2017, Homestead National Historical Park became the first park to host the collections.
+They have appeared at fifteen parks or park-related locations as of February 2021.
 In addition to Homestead, the list includes Lewis and Clark National Historic Trail, Pullman National Monument, Indiana Dunes National Park, Cumberland Gap National Historical Park, Castillo de San Marcos National Monument, Eastern National Association, Steamtown National Historic Site, Dayton Aviation National Historical Park, Greenbelt Park, Cape Cod National Seashore, Vanderbilt Mansion National Historic Site, Fort Necessity National Battlefield, and Ulysses S. Grant National Historic Site.

 Originally intended to only describe his centennial travels, David extended the story with several chapters covering the last 23 parks visited in 2017 to make it inclusive of all the NPS units, all the national trails, over 40 national heritage areas and about 15 affiliated sites.
 Following the events through 2017 also allowed David to share the outcome of his professional situation, as well as the exhibit he created for the parks.